jjdenhertog/music-search/README.md

   - "retail mix"
   - "quartet"

-- **filterOutQuotes**: The library removes certain types of quotes from track titles to standardize search strings.
-The default quotes filtered out are:
+- **filterOutQuotes**: removes certain types of quotes from track titles to standardize search strings.
 - **cutOffSeparators**: This option cuts off track titles at specific separators often used to append extra information (like versions or remixes).
 By default, these separators include:
   - `(`
   - `[`